OZoneSQT/Extended-Triangle-Compiler/README.md

 ## Description

-An extention for the Triangle compiler that adds various forms of iterative commands, declaration of initialized variables, arrays with defined dimensions, declaration of mutually recursive procedures or functions and local (private) compound declarations
+An extension for Triangle compiler that adds various forms of iterative commands, declaration of initialized variables, arrays with defined dimensions, declaration of mutually recursive procedures or functions and local (private) compound declarations